 It’s safe to say, strip-till acres have grown since those decade-old projections, but it’s difficult to predict the anticipated increase in strip-tilled acres since neither the government nor anyone else collects data indicating how many acres are farmed with this system today.

 “Strip-till continues to hold tremendous potential as a progressive farming method — combining conservation practices with cutting-edge technology…”

 However, talking recently with strip-till experts, I’ve asked them to try and quantify current acreage in a strip-till system and also offer a forecast for what we can expect in the future.
 The best estimate I’ve heard, based on field research and personal experience of those I’ve chatted with, is about 8 million acres strip-tilled in 2018 and a projection of 11.7 million by 2030.

 Strip-till continues to hold tremendous potential as a progressive farming method — combining conservation practices with cutting-edge technology.

 Making the initial commitment — whether financially or psychologically — is often a barrier into the practice.
 But we’re looking to recognize those individuals who have excelled in taking the risk, thinking outside of box and promoting the advantages.

-To celebrates those successes, Strip-Till Farmer launched our Strip-Till Innovator Awards which will recognize growers in the U.S. and Canada who have made a significant contribution to the advancement of strip-till farming, regardless of the crop grown or brand of equipment, seed or crop protection products used.
+To celebrates those successes, Strip-Till Farmer launched our Strip-Till Innovator Awards which recognizes growers in the U.S. and Canada who have made a significant contribution to the advancement of strip-till farming, regardless of the crop grown or brand of equipment, seed or crop protection products used.

-Until then, have a productive growing season and thank you for your dedication as strip-till ambassadors.
+Until next year, have a productive growing season and thank you for your dedication as strip-till ambassadors.